AlexyDarius/EchoForge/repo-manager/README.md

 - **Tags**: Comma-separated list of tags
 - **Related Items**: JSON array of related items (week, item_id, section)
 - **View Sources**: Button to see all original source information from JSON logs and markdown files
+- **Assessment Buttons**: 📊 to view AI assessments, 📁 to upload new assessments

 ### Working with Ideas